PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 This is why it has been decided to make a new version (v.5.0.0) of this module to make it [compatible with the multistore](https://github.com/PrestaShop/ps_linklist/pull/114) and this was made possible thanks to the great work of [Krystian Podemski](https://github.com/kpodemski) :pray:
 ### Experimental features

-The version 1.7.8 is introducing the Experimental features so that complex new features can be disabled or hidden by default until considered stable.
-Experimental features, also known as feature flags, allow developers to deliver small incremental chunks without compromising the system stability, which is a common practice in the software world.
-So on Advanced Parameters > Experimental Features, knowing the risks involved, the developers can enable or disable an experimental feature.
+The version 1.7.8 is introducing the Experimental features.
+With that, complex new features can be disabled or hidden by default until they are considered stable.
+Experimental features also called "feature flags", allow developers to deliver small incremental chunks without compromising the system stability, which is a common practice in the software world.
+The developers can enable or disable an experimental feature in Advanced Parameters > Experimental Features, knowing the risks involved.

 ![The new Experimental features page](/assets/images/2021/experimental-features.png)